Blog / Year-in-Review

 On the positive side, detector evidence is far less likely to result in a misconduct finding than it was in 2023.
 Institutions know the limits, courts have started to push back, and most policies now require corroborating evidence.
 If you wrote your work and got flagged, the fact pattern of "low-perplexity writing, vendor-disclaimed score, no corroborating evidence" is the exact pattern current academic-integrity appeals are winning on.
 Our step-by-step Turnitin guide covers what to do if it happens.

 On the negative side, detectors are still in front of millions of student papers, hiring screens, freelance assignments, and university admissions essays.
 The scoring is unreliable in a measurable, reproducible way, but the score still appears, and the human reading it doesn't always understand the limits.
 That asymmetry is what makes the category persistently harmful even if the headline accuracy hasn't moved.
+(For context on just how broken this is at a systemic level: when five research teams measure AI content in Google's top results using five different detectors, they get answers ranging from 5% to 87%.
+We break down why in our analysis of AI content in Google's top 10.)

 Practical mitigations, ordered by how much they cost you in time: